rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

  There are many libraries implementing XGBoost, like `xgboost` in Python. `XGBClassifier, XGBRegressor` in that library implement those algorithms.

+ ### Practicalities around decision trees and tree ensembles

+ Tuning the hyperparameters for decision trees like minimum sample size to split, max tree depth, and number of trees in your ensemble can have massive impacts on your learning algorithm.
+[C2_W4_Lab_02_Tree_Ensemble.ipynb](coursera-ai-courses/advanced-learning-algorithms/week4-labs/C2_W4_Lab_02_Tree_Ensemble.ipynb) is a great example of this.

+ `sklearn` has `GridSearchCV` which can help do this search and finally fit and predict with the best example.

  ### When to use decision trees

  Decision trees and neural networks are powerful with tradeoffs